Research Active

 • Notices of accepted/conducted research presentation(s) at national/international conference(s) within the 12-month period under review;

-• Documentation of submitted grant application as principal investigator of a national/international competitive research grant of $30,000 or more;
+• Documentation of submitted grant application as principal investigator or co-principal investigator of a competitive research grant or competitive grant that leads to research, of $30,000 or more;

 4. Publication of one KPI-recognized product within the 12-month period under review.